 Subsets throughout the set include a dedication to Hank Aaron (cards 1-6), team card issues, manager card, statistical leaders, all-star cards, and the ever-popular four-panel rookie cards.

-PSA has a card by card gallery, which is an excellent resource for viewing the 1974 set in its entirety.
+PSA has a card-by-card gallery, an excellent resource for viewing the 1974 set.